robric/wiki-contrail-controller/OpenContrail-Internal-Services.md

 * Port:
   * 179: BGP
   * 5269: XMPP server for vRouter agent to connect to
-  * 8083: introspec for debugging
+  * 8083: introspect for debugging

 #### Discovery
 * Read: Receive info of requested services.